 Interestingly, CEF-specific Th cells revealed similar metabolic features as already determined for the spike-specific population.
-Thus, fatty acid synthesis as reflected by ACAC expression levels was particularly upregulated in the CEF-specific CD3-CD4+ subset, along with significantly diminished fatty acid oxidation mirrored by reduced CPT1a expression and reduced downregulation of G6PD as compared with the CD3+CD4+ subset.
-Although HK2 levels were only slightly upregulated in both CEF subpopulations over controls, significantly elevated expression of GLUT1 over controls is suggestive of increased glucose metabolism (Figure 6D).
+Thus, fatty acid synthesis as reflected by ACAC expression levels was particularly upregulated in the CEF-specific CD3-CD4+ subset, along with significantly diminished fatty acid oxidation mirrored by reduced CPT1a expression and reduced downregulation of G6PD as compared to the CD3+CD4+ subset.
+Although HKII-levels were only slightly upregulated in both CEF-subpopulations over controls, significantly elevated expression of GLUT1 over controls is suggestive of increased glucose metabolism (Figure 6D).

-Quantitative and functional impairment of spike-specific CD3-CD4+ T cells in patients under immunosuppressive therapy.
-Patients with comorbidities, including those on dialysis or after solid organ transplantation, are prone to experience more severe COVID-19 disease courses (16, 17) and show multiple impairments in humoral and cellular SARS-CoV-2 vaccine-specific immunity (18, 19).
+Quantitative and functional impairment of spike-specific CD3-CD4+ T cells in patients under immunosuppressive therapy impairments in humoral and cellular SARS-CoV2 vaccine-specific immunity (18, 19).
 We therefore examined vaccination-induced CD3-CD4+ T cells in patients with renal insufficiency on dialysis and kidney transplant recipients under standard immunosuppressive therapy.
-Both groups were age-matched with healthy probands (Table 2); all samples were consistently examined 8 ± 1 days after the second standard mRNA vaccination.
-Interestingly, in line with previous reports on conventional T cell responses (18, 20, 21), patients on dialysis were characterized by only moderate reduction of spike-specific CD3-CD4+ T cells (mean: $12.36\% \pm 2.671\%$) in comparison with controls ($17.31\% \pm 3.202\%$).
-However, transplant recipients showed a significant reduction of CD3-CD4+ T cell frequencies (mean: $12.36\% \pm 1.513\%$) compared with healthy probands (Figure 7A) and a significant expansion of specific CD3+CD4+ counts at the expense of the CD3-CD4+ population (Figure 7B).
-Of note, the CD3- subset in transplant recipients did not exhibit characteristics
+Both groups were age-matched with healthy probands (Table II); all samples were consistently examined 8±1 days after the second standard mRNA vaccination.
+Interestingly, being in line with previous reports on conventional T helper cell responses (18, 20, 21), dialysis patients were characterized by only moderate reduction of spike-specific CD3-CD4+ T cells (mean: 12.36 % +/- 2.671) in comparison to controls (17.31 % +/- 3.202).
+However, transplant recipients showed a significant reduction of CD3-CD4+ T cell frequencies (mean: 5.871 % +/- 1.513) compared to healthy probands (Figure 7A) and a significant expansion of specific CD3+CD4+ counts at the expense of the CD3-CD4+ population (Fig. 7B).
+Of note, the CD3- subset in transplant recipients did not exhibit characteristics of superior cytokine production (Fig. 7C) that were observed in healthy individuals (Fig. 4A-D).
+In summary, spike-specific CD3-CD4+ T cells transplant recipients under immunosuppressive medication are numerically and functionally devoid of typical hallmarks found in healthy probands.